AJTech2002/Fluidify/README.md

 This is an app showcasing a simple **Fluid Simulation Renderer** built using Metal for the iPad and Apple Pencil using the Navier Stokes equation based on this [paper](http://graphics.cs.cmu.edu/nsp/course/15-464/Fall09/papers/StamFluidforGames.pdf).
 The idea is to allow image deformation through fluid simulations similar to *Procreate's Liquify* tool.

 ## Technology
-- SwiftUI and Swift for iPad Build
+- SwiftUI and Swift for iPad
-- Apple Pencil support for drawing velocity and color directly to a texture
+- Apple Pencil support for realtime drawing of velocity and color directly to a texture
-- Custom rendering engine in Metal
+- Rendering engine in Metal
 - Realtime fluid simulation running on Compute Shaders

 ## Final Result